 All states, as well as the federal government, maintain laws related to the possession, use, manufacture, and distribution of controlled substances, commonly referred to simply as drugs.
 Drug crimes and laws are complicated to understand, and if you charged with a drug offense, the penalties that you may face depend upon a number of things, including the amount of drug and the type of drug involved.
-At the Comunale Law Office, our Ohio drug charge lawyers can help you to build your case and understand how to protect yourself.
+At the Comunale Law Office, our Dayton drug charge lawyers can help you to build your case and understand how to protect yourself.

 The state of Ohio categorizes drugs into schedules, with Schedule I drugs being the most severe drugs, and Schedule V drugs being the least severe drugs.
 The type of drug that is involved in your case will affect the potential penalties you face; i.e. crimes involving Schedule I drugs are more harshly penalized.